easytarget/PrintPy2040/microPython/README.md

 sent: M122
 recieved: b'{"seq":28810,"resp":"=== Diagnostics ===\\n"}\n{"seq":28811,"resp":"RepRapFirmware for Duet 2 WiFi/Ethernet version 3.5.4 (2024-11-24 10:43:42) running on Duet WiFi 1.02 or later\\n"}\n{"seq":28812,"resp":"Board ID: 08DGM-9568A-F23SJ-6JTD0-3S46L-KVVVF\\n"}\n{"seq":28813,"resp":"Used output buffers: 3 of 26 (16 max)\\n"}\n'
 sent: M122
-recieved: b'{"seq":28900,"resp":"=== Diagnostics ===\\n"}\n{"seq":28901,"resp":"RepRapFirmware for Duet 2 WiFi/Ethernet version 3.5.4 (2024-11-24 10:43:42) running on Duet WiFi 1.02 or later\\n"}\n{"seq":28902,"resp":"Board ID: 08DGM-9568A-F23SJ-6JTD0-3S46L-KVVVF\\n"}\n{"seq":28903,"resp":"Used output buffers: 3 of 26 (16 max)\\n"}\n'
-etc..
+..etc..
 ```
-* You should see the displays showing 'left' and 'right' as appropriate; the NeoPixel shuld be cycling R->G->B, if you press the button you should see a message on REPL console.
+* You should see the OLED displays outlined and showing 'left' and 'right' as appropriate; the NeoPixel shuld be cycling R->G->B, if you press the button you should see a message on REPL console.
 * The script sends [`M115`](https://docs.duet3d.com/User_manual/Reference/Gcodes#m115-get-firmware-version-and-capabilities) every second to the connected RRF machine; and then returns the (JSON encoded) output to the REPL console:

 If you do not see any serial output the first thing to do is test (swap) the polarity of the RX and TX lines by reversing the connector on the PrintPY.
 * The second thing to test is that both the PrintPy and RRF controller have the baud rate configured properly.

+# Commissioning:
-Once the test script is running you can try running 'printXIAO.py' directly from the IDE.
-You should now see everything running.
+Once the test script is running correctly you can try running 'printXIAO.py' directly from the IDE.
+You should now see everything running, with a brief splash-screen and then the current printer status displayed.
+On the console you should see:
 ```
 printXIAO is starting
 UART initialised